leotiger/lingua-forge/README.md

 #### WordPress language setup

 Languages are configured entirely inside **Settings → Lingua Forge → Router**.
 There is no need to install WordPress language packs or visit **Settings → General → Site Language** to add a language to your site — Lingua Forge manages its own language registry independently.

-> **Newly added language returns 404?** After adding a new language in the Router settings, go to **Settings → Permalinks** and click **Save Changes**.
-This flushes the rewrite rule cache to include the new URL prefix.
-This is a one-time step each time a language is added or removed.
+Adding or removing a language automatically flushes the rewrite rules so the new URL prefix is live immediately, with no manual Permalinks save required.

 #### WP site language vs. primary content language